How to do violin vibrato

 In order to achieve a proper vibrato technique on the violin, it is important to understand the mechanics behind the motion.
 Vibrato is created by oscillating the finger on a single pitch, giving a warm and expressive sound.

-See also How to draw santa claus and christmas tree
+See also How to spell potato

 Hand Position: The first step in learning vibrato is finding the correct hand position on the violin.
 It is crucial to maintain a relaxed and natural position.
 The fingers should be curved and lightly resting on the strings.
 The thumb should be opposite the second finger, supporting the instrument with a gentle but firm grip.